Nasir al-Din al-Tusi: Chemistry

 Tusi contributed to the field of chemistry, stating an early law of conservation of mass.
 Al-Tusi's theory of chemical transformation was based on the idea that substances could be transformed into other substances through chemical reactions, but that the total mass of the substances involved in the reaction would remain constant.
 This idea was a precursor to the law of conservation of mass, which states that the total mass of a closed system remains constant during a chemical reaction.
 Al-Tusi believed that chemical transformations were governed by natural laws and that they could be understood through observation, experimentation, and logical reasoning.

 Philosophy

 Tusi contributed many writings to the topic of philosophy.
 Amongst his philosophical work are his disagreements with fellow philosopher Avicenna.
 His most famous philosophical work is Akhlaq-i nasiri or Nasirean Ethics in English.
 Within this work he discusses and compares Islamic teachings to the ethics of Aristotle and Plato.
 Tusi's book became a popular ethical work in the Muslim world, specifically in India and Persia.
 Tusi's work also left an impact on Shi'ite Islamic theology.
-His book Targid also called Catharsis is significant in Shi'ite theology.
+His book Tagrid also called Catharsis is significant in Shi'ite theology.
 He also contributed five works to the subject of logic; which were highly regarded by his contemporaries and achieved notoriety in the Muslim world.